cph-cachet/pulmonary_monitor_app/README.md

 * context data - location, activity, weather, and air quality
 * surveys - demographics and daily symptoms
 * sound - coughing and reading
+* cognitive performance - using a set of cognitive tests

 All of this is configured in the [`study_protocol_manager.dart`](https://github.com/cph-cachet/pulmonary_monitor_app/blob/master/lib/sensing/study_protocol_manager.dart) file.
 Compared to the standard CAMS example app, this app makes extensive use of `AppTask`s for collecting surveys and sound samples.
 However, it also illustrates how "normal" sensing measures can be wrapped in an `AppTask`.
 For example, there is an app task collecting weather and air quality measures.